 Mindfulness-Based (MB) Evidence-Based Curriculums

 I have been formally trained in three MB curriculums: Mindfulness-Based Stress Reduction (MBSR), Mindfulness-Based Eating and Awareness Training (MB-EAT), and Mindfulness-Based Stress Reduction for Teens (MB-EAT).
+For more information about each of these curriculums, click here.

 I participated in the Center for Mindfulness (CFM) at the University of Massachusetts MBSR teacher education program.
 I completed the MBSR 8 Week Fundamental training (taught by Bob Stahl, PhD) and the Practice Teaching Intensive (taught by Bob Stahl, PhD, Christiane Wolf, MD, Carolyn West PhD, and Lone Overby), and are a CFM Qualified MBSR Teacher.